SerhiiMyronets/terraform-talos-gitops-homelab/README.md

 ## Architecture

-The Kubernetes cluster operates in an isolated subnet (`192.168.100.0/24`) with virtual machines provisioned directly on a Proxmox VE host.
-A dedicated NAT bridge (`vmbr1`) is used to provide connectivity.
+The Kubernetes cluster operates on the main network subnet (`10.1.1.0/24`) with virtual machines provisioned directly on a Proxmox VE host.
+The main bridge (`vmbr0`) is used to provide connectivity.
 Each node is assigned a static IP from this subnet.
-The control plane nodes are configured in high availability (HA) mode and share a virtual IP (`192.168.100.50`) for the Kubernetes API.
+The control plane node shares a virtual IP (`10.1.1.50`) for the Kubernetes API.

 ```
-Proxmox VE (192.168.1.100)
+Proxmox VE (10.1.1.100)
-  └─ vmbr1: 192.168.100.1 (NAT Gateway)
+  └─ vmbr0: 10.1.1.1 (Gateway)
-       ├─ controlplane-1: 192.168.100.60
+       ├─ controlplane-1: 10.1.1.60
-       ├─ controlplane-2: 192.168.100.61
-       ├─ worker-1:      192.168.100.70
+       ├─ worker-1:       10.1.1.70
-       ├─ worker-2:      192.168.100.71
+       ├─ worker-2:       10.1.1.71
+       ├─ worker-3:       10.1.1.72
-       └─ cluster VIP:   192.168.100.50 (Kubernetes API)
+       └─ cluster VIP:    10.1.1.50 (Kubernetes API)
 ```

-A static route to `192.168.100.0/24` must be configured on the developer workstation via the Proxmox host.
+A static route to `10.1.1.0/24` must be configured on the developer workstation via the Proxmox host (`10.1.1.100`).

 ## Features

-* Support for high availability across control-plane nodes
+* 1 control plane node + 3 worker nodes (Talos `v1.12.4`, Kubernetes `1.34.2`)
 * Fully declarative setup (no shell scripts)
 * Talos Linux installed and configured via Terraform
 * Proxmox-native VM provisioning
 * GitOps with Argo CD and Helmfile
-* Cilium CNI with kube-proxy disabled
+* Cilium CNI with kube-proxy disabled and Gateway API (HTTPRoute) for ingress
-* Longhorn for persistent volumes
+* OpenEBS for persistent volumes
+* External Secrets with Infisical for secrets management
-* Full observability stack with OpenTelemetry Collector (metrics, logs, traces via Tempo, Loki, Prometheus, Grafana) *Demo microservices instrumented for end-to-end tracing and performance metrics collection*
+* Full observability stack with OpenTelemetry Collector (metrics via VictoriaMetrics, logs via Loki, traces via Tempo, dashboards via Grafana)
+* Demo microservices instrumented for end-to-end tracing and performance metrics collection

 ## Directory Structure